Fair Lawn, New Jersey: Economy

 Businesses headquartered or located in Fair Lawn include:

 A major cookie/bakery/office operation of Nabisco/Mondelēz International, located along Route 208 North, had been the borough's largest employer and taxpayer for more than 60 years, until its shutdown was announced in 2021 when the company sent termination notices to employees.
 Demolition of the plant, which had opened in 1958 and produced as many as 175 e6lb of cookies annually, began in January 2023.

 U.S. Technologies, a high-precision electronics corporation, is headquartered in Fair Lawn.

 Columbia Bank (New Jersey), the fourth largest mutual financial institution in the United States, and the largest mutual bank domiciled within the State of New Jersey, is also headquartered in Fair Lawn.

 Thermal energy storage company CALMAC of Fair Lawn had performed about 4,000 commercial air-cooling installations in 37 countries by 2014.

 Danbee Investigations, a global detective agency, is based in Fair Lawn.

 A. Zerega's Sons Inc., founded in 1848 in Brooklyn and currently based in Fair Lawn, describes itself as the fifth-largest pasta maker in the United States, producing 100 million pounds of pasta annually.

 The Filipino American Festival, a non-profit corporation describing its mission to include educating Filipino Americans to engage in community partnership, is headquartered in Fair Lawn.
 The company presents the annual Filipino-American Festival in Bergenfield in eastern Bergen County.

 Kuiken Brothers, a major supplier of residential and commercial building materials in the New York City metropolitan area, is headquartered in Fair Lawn.

 Fair Lawn Promenade is a mixed-use retail / residential / business complex that opened on April 1, 2014.
 It has shops, restaurants, condominium rooms, and offices.
-Businesses there include the first East Coast location of The Habit Burger Grill as well as the first Noodles & Company in New Jersey.
-TKL, an international clinical research company, is also located there.
+Businesses there include the first East Coast location of The Habit Burger Grill.